 In front of his wife, he prepared a handwritten note that said “I have a gun.
 Give me money.”
 He then jumped in the car, drove to the Brotherhood Bank and Trust in Kansas City, and handed the note to the bank teller.
 She gathered $3,000 and gave it to him.

-But rather than try to escape like most bank robbers would, he calmly sat down on a chair in the bank’s lobby, and waited for the police to arrive to arrest him.
+But rather than try to escape as most bank robbers would, he calmly sat down on a chair in the bank’s lobby and waited for the police to arrive to arrest him.
 (He didn’t have to wait long, because the Kansas City Police Department was located only a few doors down from the Bank, which one would guess was a deliberate choice on Mr. Ripple’s part).
 As he waited patiently for their arrival, he confirmed to the Bank’s security guard that “I’m the guy you’re looking for”, referring to the stolen money he was still holding.

 After being taken into custody, Mr. Ripple explained his criminal conduct by saying that he “no longer wanted to be in that situation”, meaning his unhappy predicament at home with this wife.
 He was duly charged with robbing and bank and has been moved to a federal facility where he now awaits trial.
 If convicted, he faces up to 20 years in prison.
-(One has to wonder whether his wife will come visit him in jail, and if so whether they can keep those visits argument-free!)
+(One has to wonder whether his wife will come to visit him in jail, and if so whether they can keep those visits argument-free!)

 Although few will refute that divorce can be hard, most would still choose the Family Law system over the Criminal Justice one.